 When you write in the morning, for example, you’re able to impact your mind throughout the day because the day hasn’t even started yet.
 Also, most people are still sleeping early in the morning.
 That means you won’t be bombarded with phone calls, emails or texts.
 There are no distractions to be wary of.

 That’s not to say that journaling at night is not beneficial, because it still is and can even be used as preparation for the next day.
 It may also help your subconscious while sleeping to think of an idea or solution you otherwise may not have considered.
 Feel free to experiment with both morning and night-time journaling and see what works for you.

 Create your own sacred space.
 Is it a back porch or a bathtub for you?
 A window seat or your favorite chair?
 Being aware of the space that speaks to you is important.
 Surround yourself in the comfort and resonance that bring you the most joy, open your journal, and begin to express all that you hold within your heart.” — Oprah Winfrey.

 Just as important as setting aside time, journaling needs its own dedicated space!

-Whether that be in the attic or basement, a space identified with the sole purpose for journaling is ideal.
+Whether that be in the attic or basement, a space identified with the sole purpose of journaling is ideal.
 Not only will it help develop your journaling habit.
 But it will also ensure you don’t get distracted by other activities or people when you are, say, journaling in the kitchen or bedroom.
 This usually is a recipe for distraction and cluttered thoughts.
-It is a crucial rule of our Journal Ultimate Guide that your journaling space is truly yours.
+It is a crucial rule of our guidelines that your journaling space is truly yours.
 Keep it free from outside influence.
 Treat it as sacred.

 Journaling your goals improves your chances of accomplishing them by a large margin.
 One particular study looked at 149 participants from 6 countries, who worked in various fields.
 The participants were divided into five groups.
 Each group asked to go through a different process in setting their goals and working towards them: